 “A State as a human community that claims the monopoly of the legitimate use of physical force within a given territory” – Max Weber, The Vocation Lectures, 1919

 Why State is needed?
 What is the main responsibility of the State?
 What are things State is supposed to do or not do?
 How State’s different actions have far reaching consequences not only for the present generations but also for the future generations.
-The authors list the various conditions when State’s actions are legitimate and justified.
+The authors list various conditions when the State’s actions are legitimate and justified.
 The state should not do anything except address market failure.
 Market failure happens when the free market fails to deliver efficient economic outcomes.
-Market failures happen in four kinds:
+Market failures happen in four ways:

 Externalities occur when some of the costs or benefits of a transaction fall on someone other than the producer or the consumer.
 Pollution is an example of negative externalities.
-IT companies in Bangalore led to more parents providing computer education to their kids so that they can get jobs, is an example of positive externalities.
+IT companies in Bangalore led to more parents providing computer education to their kids so that they can get jobs, which is an example of positive externalities.

 Asymmetric Information refers to a situation where one party has more or better information.
-For instance-when a customer is buying medicines at a shop, she has no way of knowing if the medicines are adulterated.
+For instance, when a customer is buying medicines at a shop, she has no way of knowing if the medicines are adulterated.

 Market Power is established when a few firms achieve a dominant position in a market.

 Public goods are goods that are available to anyone.
 They have two characteristics: non-excludable and non-rivalrous.
 Roads and clean air are public goods.

 India a low capacity State

 “Indian State works through panic, package, and neglect“- Harsh Vardhan (Financial Economist)